Hlučín: History

-The first written mention of Hlučín is from 1303.
-The town was probably founded by King Ottokar II of Bohemia in 1256, to ensure peace on the border between Margraviate of Moravia and Duchy of Opole.
+The first written mention of Hlučín is from 1303, when it was part of the Duchy of Opava.
+The town was probably founded by King Ottokar II in 1256 to ensure peace on the border between Margraviate of Moravia and Duchy of Opole.

-Until 1521, Hlučín belonged to the Landek estate within the Duchy of Troppau.
-In 1521, it was acquired by the Dukes of Opole.
+Until 1521, Hlučín belonged to the Landek estate within the Duchy of Opava.
+In 1521, it was acquired by the Piast Dukes of Opole.
 In the 17th and 18th centuries, the town burned down several times.
 In 1694 it was liberated of its serfdom.
-In 1742 after the First Silesian War, the town was given to the Kingdom of Prussia by the Treaty of Berlin.
+In 1742, after the First Silesian War, the town was given to the Kingdom of Prussia by the Treaty of Berlin.
 In 1845, the Hlučín estate was bought by the Rothschild family.
+Four annual fairs were held in the town in the late 19th century.

 The town was administered by the Prussian Province of Silesia until 1920, when it became part of Czechoslovakia after World War I. The transferral of the Hlučín Region sparked controversy between Germans, Czechs and Poles.
 By a biased interpretation of the law, the new Czechoslovak authorities banned schooling in German even though that was the language spoken by the majority in the town.

-After the Munich Agreement in 1938, Hlučín was annexed by Nazi Germany and was again made part of the Province of Silesia, and its German name Hultschin was restored.
+After the Munich Agreement in 1938, Hlučín was annexed by Nazi Germany and was again made part of the Province of Silesia, and its Germanized name Hultschin was restored.
+During World War II, the Germans sent prisoners from the military prison in Kłodzko to forced labour in the town.
 Hlučín was restored to Czechoslovakia in 1945.
-People identified as German-speaking at the census in 1930 were expelled, some Germans left voluntarily.
+People identified as German-speaking at the census in 1930 were expelled in accordance with the Potsdam Agreement, some Germans left voluntarily.
 People who were labeled Czechs, even though they were actually Czech-speaking Germans, were spared expulsion.

 Demographics

+Transport

+The I/56 road from Ostrava to Opava passes through the town.

+Hlučín is the terminus of a railway line of regional importance heading from Opava.

 Sights

 The historic town centre is formed by the Mírové Square and its surroundings.
 The centre was delimited by town fortifications, built in 1534–1535.
 Most of the town walls were demolished by 1829.
 Several fragments and seven bastions have been preserved to this day.

 Hlučín Castle was built in the late Gothic style in 1526.
 It is a two-storey building with an irregular floor plan, and includes a small castle park.
 Today it houses the Hlučín Region Museum.

 The second landmark is the parish Church of Saint John the Baptist.
 It was first mentioned in 1378 and was rebuilt several times in Renaissance, Baroque and pseudo-Gothic styles.
 The bell tower, 46.7 m high, was built in 1791.

-There is the Hlučín-Darkovičky Czechoslovak Fortification Complex in Darkovičky.
+In Darkovičky is the Hlučín-Darkovičky Czechoslovak Fortification Complex.
 It is an exhibition of a unique military technology from the 1930s.